 If you’re looking to spend a few nights on a short budget, try Taj Guesthouse Boracay.
 It’s owned by a family with other properties on the island, and they are known for their friendly, quick service and low prices.
-It’s less than a minute away from the beach as well, which makes it the perfect location for those who came for some beach fun.
+It’s less than a minute away from the beach as well, which makes it the perfect location for those who come for some beach fun.

-And if you can afford to spend a little more money on your accommodation, the Boracay Mandarin Island Hotel is a prominent place with a long-running reputation, and it can never steer you wrong.
+And if you can afford to spend a little more on your accommodation, the Boracay Mandarin Island Hotel is a prominent place with a long-running reputation and can never steer you wrong.
 The prices vary according to how many rooms are currently booked, but in most cases, the place does come off slightly above the price range of most other hotels in the area.
-The extra money you’re paying is definitely worth it, though when you see the quality of the rooms as well as the service you’ll get.
+The extra money you’re paying is worth it, though, when you see the quality of the rooms as well as the service you’ll get.
 You should also check out online reviews and see Boracay Hotels with the highest traveler ratings to guide your booking decisions.

 Also Read: List of the Best Boracay Luxury Hotels

 Things to do and see in Boracay

-Let’s get down to what really matters – what is there to do on Boracay Island?
-As we said above, those of you who’ve come for a more sporting trip will never run out of things to do – between scuba diving, island hopping, kite and windsurfing, and kiteboarding, your body can get the vacation it’s craving here.
+Let’s get down to what matters – what is there to do on Boracay Island?
+As we said above, those who’ve come for a more sporting trip will never run out of things to do – between scuba diving, island hopping, kite and windsurfing, and kiteboarding, your body can get the vacation it’s craving here.

 Paraw for rent in Boracay

 Kitesurfing in Boracay

 If you’re new to kiteboarding and want to try it out, several schools in the area accommodate beginners and more experienced borders.
 The Freestyle Academy Kitesurfing School is perhaps the most prominent one, and you can find it on Bulabog Beach.
-Instructors at this school are always friendly, professional but also highly trained with all relevant certifications.
+Instructors at this school are always friendly, professional, and highly trained with all relevant certifications.